freeCodeCamp/how-to-contribute-to-open-source/CONTRIBUTING.md

 Next, we ask to link to the contributing page.
 This will give direction to people who want to contribute.
 This file is important to read so that you understand what is expected from contributors who have not contributed to their project before.

 Lastly, we want to link to beginner-friendly labels.
-These are typical `Good First Issue` or something similar.
+These are typically `Good First Issue` or something similar.

 ### Helpful Resources